Chocolate: Cocoa beans

 The beans, which are sterile within their pods, and their surrounding pulp are removed from the pods and placed in piles or bins to ferment.
 Micro-organisms, present naturally in the environment, ferment the seeds.
 Yeasts produce ethanol, lactic acid bacteria produce lactic acid, and acetic acid bacteria produce acetic acid.
 The fermentation process, which takes up to seven days, produces several flavor precursors, that eventually provide the chocolate taste.

 After fermentation, the beans are dried to prevent mold growth.
 Where the weather permits it, this is done by spreading the beans out in the sun for five to seven days.

 The dried beans are then transported to a chocolate manufacturing facility.
 The beans are cleaned (removing twigs, stones, and other debris), roasted, and graded.
 Next, the shell of each bean is removed to extract the nib.

 From nibs to chocolate

 A chocolate mill (right) grinds and heats cocoa kernels into chocolate liquor.
 A melanger (left) mixes milk, sugar, and other ingredients into the liquor.

 Next, the nibs are ground, producing chocolate liquor.
-The liquor can be further processed into cocoa solids and cocoa butter.
+The liquor can be further processed into cocoa powder and cocoa butter.